jabraham777/Gesture_Controlled_Robotic_Car/index.md

 ```

 # Schematics
-Below are the replicatable schematics of my car and controller:
+Below are the replicable schematics of my car and controller:

 ![Car Schematic](CarSchematic.jpg)

-Above you can see the attatchments between the battery pack, motors, motor driver, and Arduino Uno.
+Above you can see the attachments between the battery pack, motors, motor driver, and Arduino Uno.
 Power is provided to the motor driver through a battery pack placed on the car.
-The motors are connected to each other through jumper wires, which will allow for a minimal amount of wires to be attatched to the terminals of the motor driver.
-Rather than having 2 wires in each terminal, energy can be effeciently transferred from the motor driver, through one motor, and into the second motor on each side of the car.
-Furthermore, the motor driver is connected to th Arduino Uno which is then linked to the bluetooth module with the mediation of a breadboard.
+The motors are connected to each other through jumper wires, which will allow for a minimal amount of wires to be attached to the terminals of the motor driver.
+Rather than having 2 wires in each terminal, energy can be efficiently transferred from the motor driver, through one motor, and into the second motor on each side of the car.
+Furthermore, the motor driver is connected to the Arduino Uno which is then linked to the Bluetooth module with the mediation of a breadboard.

 ![Controller Schematic](ControllerSchematic.png)

-Above you can see the connctions between the Arduino Micro, bluetooth module, battery pack, and accelerometer.
-All the parts are powerd by an external battery pack and are compactly put together on a mini breadboard.
-The accelerometer gets its values based on the tilt of the contorller and then sends them to the Arduino Micro.
-The Micro then electrically sends the values to the bluetooth module that can send the values to the car in order to move in the specified direction.
+Above you can see the connections between the Arduino Micro, Bluetooth module, battery pack, and accelerometer.
+All the parts are powered by an external battery pack and are compactly put together on a mini breadboard.
+The accelerometer gets its values based on the tilt of the controller and then sends them to the Arduino Micro.
+The Micro then electrically sends the values to the Bluetooth module that can send the values to the car in order to move in the specified direction.

 # Bill of Materials